moq-wg/moq-transport/draft-lcurley-warp.md

 * Container Format:
 The container format as defined in {{containers}}.

-* Container Init Size:
-The size of the container init payload in bytes.

 * Container Init Payload:
 A container-specific payload as defined in {{containers}}.
+This contains base information required to decode OBJECT messages, such as codec parameters.

 ## SUBSCRIBE {#message-subscribe}
 After receiving a CATALOG message ({{message-catalog}}, the receiver sends a SUBSCRIBE message to indicate that it wishes to receive the indicated tracks within a broadcast.

+The format of SUBSCRIBE is as follows:

 ~~~
 SUBSCRIBE Message {
-  Broadcast ID (i),
+  Broadcast URI (b),
   Track Count (i),
   Track IDs (..),
 }
 ~~~
 {: #warp-subscribe-format title="Warp SUBSCRIBE Message"}

-* Broadcast ID:
+* Broadcast URI:
-The broadcast identifier.
+The broadcast URI as defined in CATALOG ({{message-catalog}}).

 * Track Count:
 The number of track IDs that follow.